 Reorientation of a single object in space to match the orientation of another object or to match a defined position in space.
 See Tools > Alignment.
-In Geomagic Qualify, alignment is the reorientation of an object in the three-dimensional coordinate space to another object so that these objects can be correctly compared.

 The condition of a surface, axis, or plane, which is specified at an angle from a datum plane or axis.
 Used in GD&T.